perl11/perl11-blog/content/worst-perl5-bugs.md

 ## Warn on metasploit reverse shells

-Detect the metasploit payload unix/reverse_perl and some existing variants.
+cperl detects the metasploit payload unix/reverse_perl and some existing variants.
 This is just a dumb match at startup against existing exploits in the wild, but not future variants.
 Warns with "SECURITY: metasploit reverse/bind shell payload", but do not